bids-standard/bids-specification/src/common-principles.md

     However, more stringent sharing limitations may apply to the source data than those applicable to the raw data.
-    For example, human data almost always requires anonymization before they can be redistributed,
+    For example, human data almost always requires deidentification before they can be redistributed,
-    or the subjects' consent form did not explicitly state that the source files would be shared after anonymization.
+    or the subjects' consent form did not explicitly state that the source files would be shared after deidentification.
     Further examples in which sharing source data may not be possible include original data formats that are not redistributable as per the acquisition device's license.